degrado-lab/easyMD/README.md

 This Jupyter notebook will walk you through setting up an MD simulation using the PDB.
 It can be run as-is, or configured easily using the OpenMM python API.

+This notebook is not meant to be a black box: where useful, I package up some extra code under the `utils/` directory, but I try to leave as much of the code as possible visible to the user for easy editing.

 The simulations can be run locally, or queued to a cluster from within the notebook.

 ## Table of Contents